MaeFlaherty/Obsidian-Vault/The Periodic Table.md

 # The Periodic Table
 ![[PeriodicTableWallpaper-56a12d103df78cf7726827e8.png]]
-Created by Dimitri Mendelev th explain a number of observations about the properties of atoms.
+Created by Dimitri Mendeleev to explain a number of observations about the properties of atoms.
 # The Periodic Law
 When the elements are arranged in order of increasing atomic number, certain sets of properties appear periodically.